ari7946/taxi-service/README.md

 - The store uses the [redux-persist](https://www.npmjs.com/package/redux-persist) library to save the "book" state in local storage.
 This ensures the book component maintains its state even after a user refreshes the page or navigates to a different page.

 - The [reselect](https://github.com/reduxjs/reselect) library is used to memoize functions that get state.
-Reselect provides a function called `createSelector` to create these memorized selectors.
-Selectors can be also be composed shown below.
+Reselect provides a function called `createSelector` to create these memoized selectors.
+Selectors can be also be composed as shown below.
 ```javascript
 export const selectAllTrips = createSelector(
   [selectTripState],